 The EIN shall be maintained in a manner that retains its legibility for the entire life of the vehicle.

-Vehicles reported to ARB prior to January 1, 2013, may apply a label to the right (starboard) side of the vehicle only, except that the vehicle must have an identical EIN label placed on the left (port) side of the vehicle before January 1, 2013.
+Vehicles reported to CARB prior to January 1, 2013, may apply a label to the right (starboard) side of the vehicle only, except that the vehicle must have an identical EIN label placed on the left (port) side of the vehicle before January 1, 2013.

-Vehicles that are part of a captive attainment area fleet and reported to ARB prior to January 1, 2013, may be labeled with an EIN that is in white on a red background, except that the vehicle must have the EIN label replaced by one displaying white on a green background, on each side of the vehicle, before January 1, 2013.
+Vehicles that are part of a captive attainment area fleet and reported to CARB prior to January 1, 2013, may be labeled with an EIN that is in white on a red background, except that the vehicle must have the EIN label replaced by one displaying white on a green background, on each side of the vehicle, before January 1, 2013.

+Emission Control Label – If a fleet observes that the emission control label is no longer visible or readable for any reason, the fleet must contact the manufacturer within 10 days and request a replacement emission control label be affixed by the manufacturer.
+If the manufacturer is unable to affix the label within 30 days of the fleet’s request, then the fleet must request a replacement emission control label be sent to the fleet.
+Once the fleet receives the replacement label, the fleet must immediately affix the label to a location in accordance with title 13, CCR, section 2424(c)(1)(B), (c)(2), or (c)(3), as applicable, and such that the label is readily visible, as defined in title 13, CCR, section 2424(e).

 Reporting

 Reporting is required for each and every fleet.
 Large and medium fleets may report separately for different divisions or subsidiaries of a given company or agency.
-Fleet owners may submit reporting information using forms (paper or electronic) approved by the Executive Officer
+Fleet owners may submit reporting information using forms (paper or electronic) approved by the Executive Officer.

+All information and documentation submitted to CARB under section 2449(g) is deemed to be submitted under the penalty of perjury.

-Initial reporting – All fleet owners must submit the information in section 2449(g)(1)(A) through (H) to ARB by their initial reporting date.
+Initial reporting – All fleet owners must submit the information in section 2449(g)(1)(A) through (H) to CARB by their initial reporting date.
 In the initial reporting, fleet owners must report information regarding each vehicle subject to this regulation that was in their fleet on March 1, 2009.
 Systems or non-diesel fueled vehicles that are used in place of a vehicle that would be subject to this regulation must also be reported.
 The initial reporting date for large fleets is April 1, 2009.
 The initial reporting date for medium fleets is June 1, 2009.
 The initial reporting date for small fleets is August 1, 2009.
 Notwithstanding the aforementioned reporting dates, the initial reporting date for two-engine vehicles is March 1, 2012.
 Reports must include the following information:

 Fleet Owner –